-All material risks are assessed quantitatively and/or qualitatively as part of the annual solvency selfassessment.
-Stress testing is used as part of the process to assess risk exposures and risk mitigation.
+All material risks are assessed quantitatively and/or qualitatively as part of the annual solvency selfassessment process.
+Stress testing is used to assess risk exposures and risk mitigation.
 This process is discussed further in B.3.

 The table below sets out the material risks to which Monument Re is exposed along with risk mitigations in each case: